Midnight-Developer-ts/Midnight-Developer-ts/README.md

 <br>
 <br>

-💻 Skilled in HTML5, CSS3, and currently advancing my skills in JavaScript, Node.js, React, Python, and C#.
+💻 Skilled in HTML5, CSS3, Javascript and currently advancing my skills in Node.js, React, Python, C#, and more.

 🚀 Passionate about building responsive, accessible, and high-performance websites with creative layouts and clean design.